 Mathews Avenue is a high-volume street for pedestrians and bicyclists.
 This street, with its on-street parking, belongs to the City of Urbana, and the existing dedicated bicycle side path from south of Green Street to south of Smith Memorial Hall belongs to the university.
+The vision for Mathews Ave from the 2017 Campus Master Plan Update is shown in Figure 8.47 As a short-term measure, following project is planned.

-- Remove the existing bike path and sidewalk from Mathews Avenue. - Add an 8' wide Shared use Path along Mathews Avenue from Green Street to south of Smith Memorial Hall. - Covered bike parking at south of Lincoln Hall, west of Smith Memorial Hall, and north of Literatures, Cultures and Linguistics Building.
+- Continue to advocate for the University to own the Mathews Ave, and, meanwhile, remove the existing bike path and sidewalk from Mathews Avenue. - Establish a 10' wide Shared Use Path, where possible, along Mathews Avenue from Green Street to south of Smith Memorial Hall. - Covered bike parking at south of Lincoln Hall, west of Smith Memorial Hall, and north of Literatures, Cultures and Linguistics Building.